Vietnam.vn - Nền tảng quảng bá Việt Nam

 After the victim grants access, the subjects will scan and steal important data available on the device.

-In response to the development of fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be vigilant when receiving email messages with urgent notification content.
+In the face of the development of fraud, the Department of Information Security (Ministry of Information and Communications) recommends that people be vigilant when receiving email messages with urgent notification content.
 Carefully verify through phone numbers or official Windows information portals.

 When encountering suspicious signs, people need to quickly report to competent authorities to promptly investigate and prevent fraudulent behavior.